Irish Bangers and Mash

 Season with salt and pepper.
 Add the cooked sausages to the gravy.
 Cover to keep warm until the mashed potatoes are finished as directed by their recipe.

-Serve sausages and gravy over mashed potatoes and with a green vegetable such as small early peas.
+Serve sausages and gravy over mashed potatoes and with a colorful side dish such as small early peas or mixed vegetables.
 This recipe will serve 4-6 people.

 Irish Bangers and Mash